Fluff alert! Meet the Goldendoodle an all-American good boy that has over 20 beautiful coat colors.

 Black and white Parti Goldendoodles have a coat color that is at least 50% white and the rest of their coat is black.
 The black color appears in random patches that are usually around the eyes and ears, backs, chest and legs.

 This coat pattern is often confused with tuxedos.
-But these Goldendoodles will predominantly have white bodies instead of having predominately black bodies like tuxedos.
+But these Goldendoodles will have predominantly white bodies instead of having predominantly black bodies like tuxedos.

 Tuxedo Goldendoodles have their own unique markings which are uniform and include a white bib, white belly, white hind legs, and black color that extends down the entirety of their backs.